Scrivener07/BGS-Handbook/docs/wiki/fo4/interface/reference/assets/Fonts.md

 As a secondary issue, while using the Adobe Animate editor, it will constantly reset the chosen font of my TextFields to "Times New Roman".
-You can reproduce this my setting a TextField to use an RSL, then drag the textfield on the stage to move it slightly and the font is reset again.
+You can reproduce this by setting a TextField to use an RSL, then drag the textfield on the stage to move it slightly and the font is reset again.
 This agrees with the other posters here that have issues with non-RSL fonts.

 This is a major issue on large projects with lots of embedded fonts.